 The Shire and swimming pool owners have a legal obligation to ensure that new barriers are compliant, and that existing barriers remain compliant.
 Across the four-year cycle pool barrier inspections are programmed to be cost-neutral and Pool owners pay a levy as part of their annual rates notice.
-Under the Service Agreement with the City of Nedlands, twenty-eight (28) properties were inspected to ensure compliant pool barriers are in place as part of a four-year inspection cycle.
-The comparatively low number of inspections was due to this being the final year of the inspection cycle.
+Under the Service Agreement with the City of Nedlands, twenty-eight (28) properties were inspected to ensure compliant pool barriers are in place as part of the four-year inspection cycle.

-Plan searches
+Plan Searches